astrocaroline/opacity-wizard/README.md

 A preview of the notebook (without the interactive widgets!) can be seen [here](http://nbviewer.ipython.org/github/astrocaroline/opacity-wizard/blob/master/Opacity%20Wizard.ipynb).

-After installing IPython 2 and cloning this repository, run the notebook by opening a terminal window, changing to the cloned directory, and typing
+After installing IPython 2 and cloning this repository(_from a terminal, type "git clone https://www.github.com/astrocaroline/opacity-wizard"_), run the notebook from a terminal window in the cloned directory by typing

 _ipython notebook_